Stage1 ACI implementor's guide

 coreos.com/rkt/stage1/run

-1. rkt prepares the pod's stage1 and stage2 images and pod manifest under /var/lib/rkt/pods/prepare/$uuid, acquiring an exclusive advisory lock on the directory.
-Upon a successful preparation, the directory will be renamed to /var/lib/rkt/pods/run/$uuid.
+/var/lib/rkt/pods/prepare/$uuid, acquiring an exclusive advisory lock on the directory.
+Upon a successful preparation, the directory will be renamed to/var/lib/rkt/pods/run/$uuid. - chdirs to

 It is the responsibility of this entrypoint to consume the pod manifest and execute the constituent apps in the appropriate environments as specified by the pod manifest.

-The environment variable RKT_LOCK_FD contains the file descriptor number of the open directory handle for /var/lib/rkt/pods/run/$uuid.
 It is necessary that stage1 leave this file descriptor open and in its locked state for the duration of the rkt run.

 An alternative stage1 could forego systemd-nspawn and systemd altogether, or retain these and introduce something like novm or qemu-kvm for greater isolation by first starting a VM.
-All that is required is an executable at the place indicated by the coreos.com/rkt/stage1/run entrypoint that knows how to apply the pod manifest and prepared ACI file-systems.

 The resolved entrypoint must inform rkt of its PID for the benefit of rkt enter.
-Stage1 implementors have two options for doing so; only one must be implemented:

-• /var/lib/rkt/pods/run/$uuid/ppid: the PID of the parent of the process that will be given to the "enter" entrypoint.
+/var/lib/rkt/pods/run/$uuid/pid: the PID of the process that will be given to the "enter" entrypoint./var/lib/rkt/pods/run/$uuid/ppid: the PID of the parent of the process that will be given to the "enter" entrypoint.
 That parent process must have exactly one child process.

 The entrypoint of a stage1 may also optionally inform rkt of the "pod cgroup", the name=systemd cgroup the pod's applications are expected to reside under, via the subcgroup file.
 If this file is written, it must be written before the pid or ppid files are written.
 This information is useful for any external monitoring system that wishes to reliably link a given cgroup to its associated rkt pod.
 The file should be written in the pod directory at /var/lib/rkt/pods/run/$uuid/subcgroup.